 Lawyers for Johnson & Johnson argued that the firms did not violate the trade practices act because there was no proof the defective product was ever sold in Oregon.

 The Appeals Court disagreed.
 "The actionable conduct was the failure to inform Oregonians of a known material risk that the Motrin they were purchasing might be defective," Chief Judge Rick Haselton wrote in sending the case back to trial court.

-> The first phase of the buyback program took place in March and April 2009, and it was designed to survey the amount of defective product on shelves.
+The first phase of the buyback program took place in March and April 2009, and was designed to survey the amount of defective product on shelves.
 A larger buyback began in June 2009, according to a summary of the case included in the opinion.

-> The drafted instructions to field employees stressed the program's secretive nature.
+The drafted instructions to field employees stressed the program's secretive nature.

 "You should simply 'act' like a regular customer while making these purchases," the instructions said.
 "THERE MUST BE NO MENTION OF THIS BEING A RECALL OF THE PRODUCT!
 If asked, simply state that your employer is checking the distribution chain of this product and needs to have some of it purchased for the project."

 In July 2009, a concerned secret shopper alerted the Oregon Board of Pharmacy, which then notified the federal Food and Drug Administration.